Aveesh52-zz/SmartContracts/readme.md

 ## Introduction

-This section includes applications and smart contracts that can be deployed to Azure Blockchain Workbench in their current form or can be transformed to meet the needs of your scenario.
+This section includes applications and smart contracts that can be deployed using Azure Blockchain Workbench.
+You can modify them to work with other otions.

 ## Available Contracts
 * [Hello Blockchain](hello-blockchain/readme.md)